contivero/thien_lin/README.md

                     with the revealed  image.
 -w <width>          width of the image to recover
 -h <height>         height of the image to recover
+-s <seed>           seed for the permutation.
+If non specified, uses 691.
 -n <number>         amount of files in which to distribute the image.
 If not
                     specified, uses the total amount of files in the directory -dir <directory>    directory in which to search for the images.
 If not